temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 The server provided a list of key generation/exchange algorithms and a list of encryption algorithms for the client to choose.

-In this case the client and server prefered to use (as can be seen in the header of each SSHv2 packet)
+In this case the client and server preferred to use (as can be seen in the header of each SSHv2 packet)

 ```
 encryption: chacha20-poly1305@openssh.com
 ```

-That is the stream cypher ChaCha20 (https://en.wikipedia.org/wiki/Salsa20) using Poly1305 (https://en.wikipedia.org/wiki/Poly1305) for verification.
+That is the stream cipher ChaCha20 (https://en.wikipedia.org/wiki/Salsa20) using Poly1305 (https://en.wikipedia.org/wiki/Poly1305) for verification.

 ### 3. Configure Burp Suite as a proxy on your machine and intercept your HTTP traffic.